biophotlumin/mint/docs/source/user_guide.rst

 This part is handled by `\trackpy <https://github.com/soft-matter/trackpy>`_.
 Please refer to their own documentation for more details on each parameter.

+You can use the ``test_locate`` notebook to find optimal feature finding parameters.

 *
   **Feature finding** :